 Proclaiming it the “Alcatraz of the Forest,” he says that it contains “one of the world’s largest and finest private collections of crime-related memorabilia, ephemera and curiosities.”
 The museum holds not just crime memorabilia but anything designed to excite morbid curiosity in viewers.

 Among the items on display are: instruments of punishment and torture through the ages, a model of Littledean Jail created from 56,000 matches, Nazi uniforms, Ku Klux Klan uniforms, a murder victim’s full skeleton, and voodoo dolls.
-The museum also holds the U.K.’s largest private collection of British and foreign police memorabilia, including police weapons, uniforms and Victorian hand-painted truncheons.
+The museum also holds the U.K.’s largest private collection of British and foreign police memorabilia covering two floors.
+The layout incorporates the pre-existing cells to display various ephemera by theme; including police weapons, uniforms and Victorian hand-painted truncheons to serial killers and the downfall of newsmakers.
 There are also signed and autographed materials from world-renowned villains and criminals, banned violent toys, and for no real clear reason, a Dalek model from Doctor Who.

 Despite being rather despised by the local Forest of Dean Council planning officers, and having been threatened with imprisonment (though he already lives in a prison) and boycotts, owner Andy Jones continues to build his ever-growing collection of all things criminal, curious, and creepy.

 When you approach Littledean, the ‘Gateway to the Forest of Dean’, follow the brown tourist signs.
 Cars can be accommodated at the entrance to the jail whilst COACHES should simply use the Littledean village bus stops as ‘drop off points’.
 These are situated approximately 80 metres from the entrance to the jail on either side of the road.